rduplain/hosts/README.md

 jpm test
 ```

-On a Unix-like system, just run `make` to install a project-local Janet,
+On a Unix-like system, just run GNU Make (`make`, which is sometimes `gmake` on
-install dependencies, then build and test the project, all in one command:
+BSD systems) to install a project-local Janet, install dependencies, then build
+and test the project, all in one command:

 ```
 make